jove-decompiler/jove/README.md

 ### How is control-flow observed at runtime?
 1. `jove bootstrap` is a custom `ptrace(2)`-based tracer, which overwrites every known block terminator instruction with a software breakpoint.
 Luckily, terminator instructions are essentially trivial to emulate[^2] in-place[^5].
 At the moment it only supports linux, but it is totally feasible to implement support for Windows executables under WINE.
 2. `jove ipt` is a custom `Intel Processor Trace`-based tracer[^3].
 Crucially, unlike `jove bootstrap`, its overhead is extremely low, which makes it suitable for demanding applications (e.g. games).
 It is supported on all platforms.
-Unfortunately, there are commonly particularly troublesome "errata" present on old CPUs.
+Unfortunately, there are commonly particularly troublesome "errata" present on older CPUs.

 ### What about static control-flow recovery?
 Whenever it is safe to do so [^7], `jove` will statically recover code.
 After all, the goal is to recover as much code as possible.